steadybit/docs-public/install-and-configure/install-agent/install-on-linux-hosts.md

 ## Agent Installation

-To install the agent on your Linux system, you can copy the installation script from the [setup page](https://platform.steadybit.com/settings/agents/setup) in the SaaS platform.
+To install the agent on your Linux system, copy the installation script from the [setup page](https://platform.steadybit.com/settings/agents/setup) in the SaaS platform.

-Alternatively, you can update and run the script below with your agent key, which you find in the platform's [setup page](https://platform.steadybit.com/settings/agents/setup):
+Alternatively, you can update and run the script below with your agent key, which you find on the platform's [setup page](https://platform.steadybit.com/settings/agents/setup):

 ```shell
 wget https://get.steadybit.com/agent-linux.sh